 Like a magic carpet spread before the sea, Oman’s coastal plain is one of the most fertile areas of Arabia.
 Famous since antiquity as the source of frankincense, Salalah was already a prosperous town when Marco Polo visited it in the 13th century!
 Apart from the tombs, museums, beaches and other regular attractions, Salalah is home to natural wonders like hot springs, bird sanctuaries, waterfalls and mountains.

-There are many more Arabian Gulf ports waiting to amuse you.
-Check out our Arabian Gulf cruises from Dubai and Abu Dhabi for more information on these bustling destinations.
+There are many more Arabian Gulf Cruise ports waiting to amuse you.
+Check out our Gulf cruises from Dubai and Abu Dhabi for more information on these bustling destinations.

 BOOK GULF CRUISE ONLINE